 Any volunteer may resign and request emeritus status consideration when he/she meets the length of service requirement of ten continuous years of service.
-Emeritus status requests will be reviewed and considered by the Manager of Volunteer Services who may request input from the staff supervisor of the volunteer as well as additional staff.
+Emeritus status requests will be reviewed and considered by the Volunteerism Department that may request input from the staff supervisor of the volunteer as well as additional staff.

-When a volunteer resigns with emeritus status, all museum property, including identification badge, must be returned to the Volunteer Services Department or staff supervisor on the last day the volunteer works.
+When a volunteer resigns with emeritus status, all museum property, including identification badge, must be returned to the Volunteerism Department on the last day the volunteer works.